hpi-swa/Squot/src/Squot.package/SquotGraphWalk.class/README.md

-I enumerate objects in a graph.
+I iterate over objects in a graph.